neurocom/street-fighter/README.md

   * Connect to user mailboxes and filter out travel related emails (reservation + updates)
   * Translate message information to the system internal fomat and push them to reservation orchestrator
 * Reservation Orchestrator
-  * Receive user requests from the user interaction quantum and return relevant information
+  * Receive user requests from the user agent and return relevant information
-  * Receive user commands from the user interaction quantum and update trip accordingly
+  * Receive user commands from the user quantum and update trips/reservations accordingly
   * Receive messages from travel notifications and email receivers and update trip accordingly
 * Analytics Capture
-  * Collect analytics data from user interaction, email receiver and travel update receiver quanta and store them for analysis
+  * Collect analytics data from user agent, email receiver and travel update receiver quanta and store them for analysis
   * Anonymize data for use with analytics consumers
-  * Prepare yearly reports and push them to end users through the user interaction quantum
+  * Prepare yearly reports and push them to end users through the user agent

 [Back to Contents](#contents)